 The British Science Week website has some fantastic activity packs to use in home-ed science.

-What’s great is how the worksheets highlight the skills students will practice in the lessons.
 Education is largely about developing a skill set.
-The skills highlighted in these activity packs are all skills that are useful for home learners to develop (self-motivated, organised); and skill sets that will benefit learners outside of academics (collaborative, logical, curious, hard-working).
+What’s great about these worksheets is how they highlight the skills students will practice in the lessons.
+The skills highlighted in these activity packs are all skills that are useful for home learners to develop (self-motivation, organisation); and skill sets that will benefit learners outside of academics (collaboration, logical thinking, curiousity, hard-work).

 Digital Tools for a Home-ed Classroom